riya-rjha/React/Custom Hooks/Custom Hooks.md

 3. Call hooks from custom hooks.

 ## Context API & useContext Hook
 Context helps in passing data without use of props manually down at every level.
 It uses a provider to pass the value down without explicitly threading it into fragments.
-It is useful when making bigger applications and we want to avoid passing of props at many level.s
+It is useful when making bigger applications and we want to avoid passing of props at many level.

+## Easy Peasy Redux
+It is a library used for implementation of Redux that makes it easy peasy.
+It involves passing of components from one particulr store, as in larger applications the passage of props and states becomes difficult.
+Thus, we also use redux to sometimes pass components from children to parents and the vice versa always takes place.